hemanthnakkina/ubuntu-openstack-rocks/rocks/cloudkitty-consolidated/README.md

-# cloudkitty-processor ROCK
+# cloudkitty-consolidated ROCK

-This is a ROCK OCI image for cloudkitty-processor.
+This is a ROCK OCI image for cloudkitty-consolidated.

 More information is coming.